 - Inspect the storage area and the containers in it regularly for any defects, including leaking or damaged containers or failing shelving.
 Correct all identified safety issues as soon as possible.

-It’s critical that containers of hazardous substances be properly labeled so that workers know exactly what’s inside, what hazards the substance may pose and how it should be safely stored.
+It’s critical that containers of hazardous substances be properly labelled so that workers know exactly what’s inside, what hazards the substance may pose and how it should be safely stored.
 For example, Saskatchewan’s OHS regulations require containers to be clearly labelled with:

 - The name